Home > Lipoedema

 Stage I

-The skin surface still appears smooth and regular.
-The subcutaneous adipose tissue is soft, uniformly thickened, and shows a fine nodular pattern under pressure – comparable to small pearls under the skin.
-Many patients already experience severe pain and a distinct feeling of tension at this point, even if only minor changes are visible externally.
+The skin surface appears smooth and even.
+The subcutaneous fat tissue is soft, evenly thickened, and shows a fine nodular texture when pressure is applied—similar to small beads under the skin.

 Stage II